mttcohack/Unleashing-Productivity-with-Copilot/README.md

-# MTT CoHack Challenge : [Topic Name]
+# MTT CoHack Challenge : Unleashing Productivity with Copilot

 ## Introduction

-In this challenge-based hackathon, we will work together to ...
+In this challenge-based hackathon, we will work together to create a quiz using Copilot Studio

 ![image](./images/image.png)